hal23x/gwh-payment-projection-py/README.md

 An example configuration file containing examples of regular employment income, expenses and recurring bills, and one time expenses.

+## Prerequisites

+This script uses Python 3, and requires the packages pyyaml and pandas.

 ## Usage

 ### Command Line